MuqarrabG/Whatsapp-Mockup/Documentation/SprintReport1.md

         - Added small tweaks to Henry's design
         - Prototyped Henry's design to illustrate the flow of the app.
         - Created App Overview document and information on landing page and other aspects of the App.
 Goal of this document in to help us design and structure the app.
 Note the document is not completed.
-        - Implemented Login Page of the App (style and handling logic.
-Authenication logic still needed)
+        - Implemented Login and Signup Page of the App (style and handling logic.
+Note: need to add Authenication logic)